Would you ever dip a carrot in mayonnaise? Probably not.

 Table 1.0: Electrical Conductivity Requirements of Fuel Cell Coolants

 Anyone building these vehicles is aware of the different grades of aluminum.
 One must ensure that the coolants have corrosion inhibitor packages capable of protecting the grades of aluminum in your vehicle.
-We had to develop some new formulations to ensure these aluminum grades were protected and our competitive research has shown that many coolants fail to protect some of these aluminum grades.
+We had to develop some new formulations to ensure these aluminum grades were protected, and our competitive research has shown that many coolants fail to protect some of these aluminum grades.

 While we add more aluminum, it is time to say goodbye iron and goodbye solder.
-It was nice knowing you, but we won’t be needing your services in the fuel cell vehicles.
+It was nice knowing you, but we won’t be needing your services in fuel cell vehicles.
 Without these metals in the engine, there will not be the need for certain corrosion inhibitors in the coolants.
-And although having them in the formula won’t cause any harm to these new vehicles, they aren’t required and would cause unnecessary costs to the coolants.
+And although having them in the formula won’t cause any harm to these new vehicles, they aren’t required and would add unnecessary costs to the coolants.

 The table below provides a snapshot of how different metals will require different corrosion packages.
-While this provides a general representation of what we are seeing in the market, there will be many fuel cell manufacturers that will use different metals in different ratios so be sure to evaluate each coolant with the individual OEM specifications.
+While this provides a general representation of what we are seeing in the market, there will be many fuel cell manufacturers that will use different metals in different ratios, so be sure to evaluate each coolant with the individual OEM specifications.

 Table 2.0: Metal Corrosion Inhibitor Packages for EV/FC Engines

 As the commercialization of fuel cell vehicles ramps up, we expect to see different specifications for coolants.
-This will require coolant manufacturers to lean on their institutional knowledge to be nimble and custom formulate for OEM’s.
+This will require coolant manufacturers to lean on their institutional knowledge to be nimble and custom formulate for OEMs.
 Over time, the industry will develop testing methods that are more appropriate than copying methods from ICE engines.
-We expect industry specifications to become more aligned over time and we will help develop ASTM guidelines that meet the demands of the fuel cell vehicles.
+We expect industry specifications to become more aligned over time and we will help develop ASTM guidelines that meet the demands of fuel cell vehicles.